yonaesp/home-assistant.io/source/_integrations/alexa.smart_home.markdown

 Disable and re-enable the skill using the Alexa App; then restart Home Assistant.

+### Failed to link account during Alexa Skill activation <!-- omit in toc -->

+Sometimes it doesn't work when entering port 8123 in BASE_URL of [Environment variables](https://www.home-assistant.io/integrations/alexa.smart_home/#add-code-to-the-lambda-function) and Autorization URL of [Account Linking](https://www.home-assistant.io/integrations/alexa.smart_home/#account-linking).
+Just redirect external port `443` to internal port `8123`, and use your external Home Assistant url without specifying the port like; before: `https://your.homeassistanturl.com:8123` now: `https://your.homeassistanturl.com`.

 ## Debugging

 The Alexa integration will log additional information about state updates and other messages when the log level is set to `debug`.
 Add the relevant line below to the `configuration.yaml`: